Skip to content

 • Take enough factor to raise your level to 40% after you get hit or have a sprain or at the first signs that you may be having a muscle bleed.

-• If you still have symptoms (signs of bleeding), take another dose of factor 24 hours after the first dose if you have hemophilia A. Take another dose 48 hours after the first dose if you have hemophilia B.
+• If you still have symptoms (signs of bleeding), take another dose of factor 24 hours after the first dose if you have Hemophilia A. Take another dose 48 hours after the first dose if you have Hemophilia B.

 • You can rest your arm or leg at first to allow the factor to stop the bleeding.
 As soon as the pain lets up, begin moving the limb to exercise the muscles.
 Strong muscles help to protect your joints and reduce joint bleeds.

-Remember these things, too:muscle bleed arm
+Remember these things, too:

 • The muscles deep inside your body can bleed without showing any bruising on the skin.

-• A muscle bleed that is not treated can destroy the muscle and cause crippling.
+• A muscle bleed that is not treated can destroy the muscle and cause damage.
 As the muscle dies, scar tissue takes its place.
 The smaller muscle and tough scar tissue can pull joints and bones out of place.
 Then you may not be able to flex your foot, extend your knee, bend at the hip, stretch out your arm, or straighten your fingers.

 • Exercise can help keep the injured muscle from shrinking.